An ethical approach

 There are two key parts to SOKO Kenya:

-SOKO Community Trust — strives to develop and enhance the social, environmental and economic skills of local communities, through a variety of workshops and training.
-The Community Trust also runs the Stitching Academy and our female sexual health programme, the Kujuwa Initiative.
+SOKO Community Trust — strives to develop and enhance the social, environmental and economic skills of local communities through a variety of workshops and training.
+The Community Trust also runs the Stitching Academy and our female sexual health programme, the Kujuwa Initiative, working to reduce period poverty in Kenya.

 Who do we work with?